 New receivers SHOULD be able to understand old messages.

 This section elaborates on what the kinds of changes can be done that satisfies these axioms.
 Only HL7 changes introduced in new versions are included.
-Local extensions are discussed in section 2.10, "".
+Local extensions are discussed in section 2.10, "Local Extension".

 Adding messages or message constituents